Humanists UK school speakers

 KS2 student, Harrogate

 Teachers can request a free visit from one of our trained school speakers to talk about humanism by completing the ‘Request a school speaker’ form.

 To find out more about how a Humanists UK school speaker could help you and your class, please visit the Understanding Humanism website.

 How can I become a school speaker?

-Humanists UK supports a broad and balanced education for all young people and recognises the value of the spiritual, moral, social and cultural (SMSC) development of students.
-We feel the opportunity for children to learn about both religious and non-religious beliefs and values is essential if we are to foster social cohesion and respect for all.
+Humanists UK supports a broad, balanced and inclusive education for all young people, and recognises the value of the spiritual, moral, social and cultural (SMSC) development of students.
+We feel the opportunity for children to learn about both religious and non-religious perspectives and values is essential, to foster social cohesion and mutual respect for all.

-All children deserve guidance on ways to discover truth, meaning, and happiness in their lives, and how to judge the difference between right and wrong.
-Humanists UK school speakers can contribute to this development in primary and secondary schools by increasing students’ awareness and understanding about Humanism.
-Using their life experience and knowledge, they can help to bring an added dimension to the classroom by helping children and young people think about issues from a different perspective.
+All young people deserve guidance on ways to discover truth, meaning, and happiness in their lives, and how to judge the difference between right and wrong.
+Humanists UK school speakers can contribute to this in primary and secondary schools by increasing students’ awareness and understanding of humanism.
+Drawing on their own life experience and knowledge, they bring an added dimension to the classroom by helping students people think about issues from a different perspective.